Who needs a laptop? — and when a tablet can actually replace one.

 Who should consider the Pixel Tablet

 We recommend the Pixel Tablet for people who prefer Android and depend on Google services.
-It’s particularly attractive if you already use a Pixel phone: cross-device continuity, notification handling, and media handoff are thoughtful and practical.
+It’s particularly attractive if you already use a Pixel phone: cross-device continuity, notification handling, and media handoff are thoughtful and practical on Android tablets.
 It’s also the best cost-to-feature Android tablet on the market right now.

 What stands out in day-to-day use